Timea's Kitchen

 • Reheating Tip: When reheating, warm the paprikash gently over low heat on the stovetop.
 Do not boil it rapidly, as the cream can separate or curdle.
 If the sauce looks too thick after reheating, stir in a splash of water, milk, or broth to loosen it up.

-Freezing Paprikash
+Freezing Paprikas

 • Warning: Freezing and thawing dairy-based sauces often causes the cream to separate, leading to a grainy or watery texture.